Robert K. A. Gardiner

 Robert Kweku Atta Gardiner (29 September 1914 – 13 April 1994) was a Ghanaian civil servant, university professor, and economist who served as the Executive Secretary of the United Nations Economic Commission for Africa from January 1962 until October 1975, and as the Commissioner for Economic Planning of Ghana from October 1975 until May 1978.

 Gardiner was born in 1914 in Kumasi, Gold Coast, into a family of successful merchants.
 After attending Adisadel College, he received his education in Sierra Leone and in the United Kingdom.
 Following the completion of his studies, Gardiner became a professor of economics at Fourah Bay College.
 From 1946 until 1948 he served as an area specialist for the UN Trusteeship Council.
 In 1949 he was hired as the first Director of Extramural Studies at University College in Ibadan, Nigeria.
 Four years later he returned to the Gold Coast to serve in the higher levels of the civil service.
 Following the country's independence as Ghana in 1957, Gardiner was appointed by Prime Minister Kwame Nkrumah to be Establishment Secretary.
-The two had a tenuous working relationship as Nkrumah's idealism conflicted with Gardiner's practical style of administration.
+The two had a tenuous working relationship as Nkrumah's idealism conflicted with Gardiner's pragmatic style of administration.
 Following his dismissal in 1959, Gardiner accepted his nomination as Deputy Executive Secretary of the UN Economic Commission for Africa (UNECA).
 In 1960 civil war erupted in the newly independent Republic of the Congo and Gardiner became heavily involved in UN efforts to resolve the situation, serving as a mediator between various factions and as a close adviser to UN Secretary-General U Thant on the matter.

 In January 1962 Gardiner was appointed Executive Secretary of UNECA.
 In that capacity he oversaw the training of new African experts to staff the organisation and promoted economic development throughout Africa.
 Following his departure from the UN in 1975 Gardiner returned to Ghana to serve as Commissioner for Economic Planning.
 He resigned in 1978, his reputation as an economist damaged by the instability of the Ghanaian government.
 Gardiner then engaged himself in various academic capacities until his declining health forced him to retire.
 He died in 1994.